On the Similarity between Epidemiologic Strains, Minimal Self-Replicable Siphons, and autocatalytic cores in (Chemical) Reaction Networks: Towards a Unifying Framework: Mathematical underpinnings

 \EEN \eeD

-\beR Note that here we have given a precise mathematical definition for the classic heuristic ecological concept of invasion number, as the reproduction function of one (invading) strain, evaluated at the resident boundary fixed point\ of the other strain.
-Note also that in ecology, the invasion numbers are defined as proportional to $R_i(s_j)-1$. \eeR
+\beR Note that here we have given a precise mathematical definition for the ME concept of invasion number, as the reproduction function of one (invading) strain, evaluated at the resident boundary fixed point\ of the other strain (this is formalized to more than two strains below).
+Note also that in ecology, the invasion rates turn out to be proportional to $R_i(s_j)-1$, in the simple case when resident invariant sets are singletons. \eeR

 \beXa [reproduction functions and invasion numbers of SI2V] For the \cite{RahVac} model, the NGM reveals that the reproduction functions --see Definition \ref{d:reF}-- are \be {rf} R_1(s,v):=\mR _1 s, R_2(s,v):=\mR _2 s + \mR_v v.\ee